 Accounting professionals have a vast number of career paths and industries to choose from, which means our graduates enjoy high employment rates and job security.

-Geared toward graduates without a bachelor's degree in accounting, Seton Hall's program prepares you for a successful career and satisfies the educational credits required to sit for the CPA exam in New Jersey, New York and most other states.
+Geared toward graduates who don't have a bachelor's degree in accounting, Seton Hall's Masters in Accounting (M.S.A.C.) program prepares you for a successful career and satisfies the educational credits required to sit for the CPA exam in New Jersey, New York and most other states.

-Many of the biggest firms and best-known agencies turn to our program for recruiting at on-campus events, including our annual "Meet the Firms Night."
+Many of the biggest firms and best-known agencies, including Big 4 Accounting firms among others, such as EY, Johnson Lambert, PwC, RSM, Withum, CohnReznick and Deloitte turn to our program for recruiting at on-campus events, including our annual "Meet the Firms Night."

 Full-time students can complete their coursework, on campus or online, in just 12 months; part-time students typically finish our program in two years.